Lapin0t/phd-manuscript/main/06_instances.typ

 helped understand these abstract constructions, but it is now time to look at some concrete examples.
 In this chapter we try to show a small but representative collection of calculi that are covered by our abstract theorem.
-We start with two calculi neatly fitting the language machine presentation, a very simple one for warming up, Jump-with-Argument (@sec-inst-jwa) and a quite featureful one, polarized #short.uuc (@sec-inst-mumu).
-Then, in @sec-inst-nd, we give some more details on the "named term" construction sketched in the introduction.
-Indeed, some languages such as #short.llc do not directly make sense as language machines, mostly because the notion of _configuration_ and our peculiar choice of normal form representation are alien to their standard presentation.
-In order to treat them idiomatically, we provide a more fitting axiomatization of such languages, comprising terms, values and evaluation contexts and we then show how to derive a language machine from this new axiomatization, in a sort of lightweight CPS transform.
-We then use this refined axiomatization to instanciate OGS with pure untyped #short.llc, demonstrating how untyped calculi are handled.
+We start with two calculi neatly fitting our language machine presentation, finally showing the driving intuitions behind our axiomatization.
+To warm up we start with perhaps the simplest one: Jump-with-Argument (@sec-inst-jwa).
+We then follow up with a much more featureful language, polarized #short.uuc (@sec-inst-mumu).
+Then, in @sec-inst-krivine, we look at a language which for several reasons does not look like the prototypical language machine, but still can be twisted (rather heavily) to fit our axiomatization: pure untyped #short.llc under weak head reduction.

 == Jump-with-Argument <sec-inst-jwa>